hypertherm/DotNet.SystemCollections.Analyzers/README.md

 ## Contributing

-	Filing a bug report
+-Filing a bug report
-	Adding documentation on a new/existing rule
-	Requesting a new code analyzer
+-Adding documentation on a new/existing rule -Requesting a new code analyzer
-	Requesting a new case scenario in an existing code analyzer 	Requesting a code fix provider
+-Requesting a new case scenario in an existing code analyzer -Requesting a code fix provider
-	Adding test coverage on the analyzers and code fix providers 	Adding benchmarking coverage on code analyzers
+-Adding test coverage on the analyzers and code fix providers -Adding benchmarking coverage on code analyzers

 ## About Robotmaster